PEAP (Protected Extensible Authentication Protocol)

 Connecting with a server and gaining access is called authentication, and it typically involves several steps.
 The PEAP protocol involves two phases.

 - Phase 1: The Authenticator attached to the user's device sends an EAP-Request/Identity message.
-The client can reply with a true identity or a version that is anonymized, so it's harder to steal.
+The client can reply with a true identity or a version that is anonymised, so it's harder to steal.

 The handshake between the two devices begins.
 In essence, the two systems jump through a basic challenge at this stage, but there's more work to be done.